Digital product development guide

 Back End Development

-the digital product.
-How the product functions with servers and APIs is crucial and can get complex depending on the requirements of the product.
+Back-end developers are the architects of what happens under the hood of the digital product.
+How the product interacts with servers and APIs is crucial and can become complex depending on the product's requirements.

 Analytics & data